stryker-mutator/stryker-cli/README.md

 If you plan on using Stryker in more projects, the Stryker-CLI is the easiest way to install, configure and run Stryker for your project.

+> [!WARNING]
+> Deprecation Warning: `stryker-cli` is deprecated and will no longer receive updates or support.

+Instead running and installing stryker can now be achieved fully through `stryker-js`.

+For guidance and documentation, visit: https://stryker-mutator.io/docs/stryker-js/getting-started/

 # Installation
 The Stryker-CLI can be easily installed using NPM.